 Email: Neal J. Barnett

 Michael Schostak was elected to the Bloomfield Township Board of Trustees in November 2016.
+He has since been appointed as the Trustee representative on the Water Resources Stakeholders committee, and is an alternate member of the Bloomfield Township Election Commission.

 Michael is a proud alumnus of both Hillel Day School and Cranbrook Schools.
 He earned his B.S. in Economics from The Wharton School of the University of Pennsylvania and his M.B.A. at the Ross School of Business at the University of Michigan.